You may be asking yourself, “do I need a pre-workout?”

 A pre-workout is a powder, drink, capsule, or bar that you take around half an hour before your exercise session.

-A good pre-workout will do the following:
+A good pre-workout might help with the following:

 - Improve your performance by increasing alertness and endurance.